-AWS Savings Plans offer discounts on compute usage, in exchange for a commitment to a consistent amount of usage (measured in dollars per hour) over a one- or three-year term.
+AWS Savings Plans are a core component of AWS FinOps, offering discounts on compute usage in exchange for a commitment to a consistent amount of usage (measured in dollars per hour) over a one- or three-year term.

 Rather than tying the commitment to specific instance types or regions, Savings Plans apply automatically to eligible AWS compute resources.
 This structure allows organizations to reduce costs across services like Amazon EC2, AWS Fargate, and AWS Lambda without having to make rigid, upfront instance specifications.